pgonzaleznetwork/awaf.dev/AWAF/selector-classes.md

 ## Selector Classes

 A big part of FFLIB is the selector classes, which are used to encapsulate all SOQL queries.
-As explained earlier, these classes quickly become shallow modules.
+As explained earlier, these classes quickly become [shallow modules](/foundations/method-size-structure.md#shallow-vs-deep-modules)

 However, one advantage of selector classes is that because the query is wrapped with a class, you can mock that class during tests.
 This can be orders of magnitude easier than inserting dozens of records and trying to pass all validation rules in a test class.